axsh/vdc_training/examination/assignment.md

 * The management network is **172.16.5.0/24**.
 It is **NOT** 172.16.0.0/24.
 * Remember how you had to ssh/curl from Manual1 because of the firewall?
 The thing is you can't get network connectivity form the **host** to the instances.
 There is no HVA on the *host 1* machine so you can ssh/curl to instances from host 1
 * The drawing is correct this time.
 Eth0 and Eth1 are **not** reversed.
+* If you get error `Channel 3 was closed.
+You can't use it any more`, it means that RabbitMQ's queues got messed up.
+To fix it, stop dcmgr, collector and all hva.
+Restart RabbitMQ.
+Now start dcmgr, collector and all hva again.

 ### Part 2: Set up instances